Jayboy628/DataDrivenHealthcare/README.md

 <summary>

-### Extraction: Nifi, SqlServer, AWS
+### Ingestion Approach:
 </summary>

 <p>
-1) The Extraction (Nifi) design was simply to pull the data files (FTP) in a dev environment and then use SQL Server Integration Service (SSIS) to Load and Transform.
-Instead, for this illustration I opted to implement a cloud load environment.
-However, since the files are normalized, I would load (PutFile) the files into a local database (SQL Server) before pushing the file to the cloud storage(S3) environment. .
+1) The Ingestion (Apache Nifi) is design to automate data across systems.
+In realtime I would load (PutFile) the files into a local database (SQL Server) before pushing the file to the cloud storage(S3) environment. .
 See diagram below:
 </p>

-- NIFI
+- NIFI: Click the link to view configuration
     - Goto http://localhost:2080/nifi/
         - NiFi-S3 integration
         - Push files using NiFi
         - Organize and Storage

-- AWS
+- AWS: Click the link to view configuration
     - S3
         - Identity and Access Management (IAM)
         - Access Keys
         - Bucket
         - Folder
         - Upload Files

 </details>